Anthonyy232/Anthonyy232/README.md

 Hi there!
 I'm Anthony La, a third year computer science student at UCLA with an interest in software engineering.

-- 🌱 I’m currently learning Android mobile development using Jetpack Compose library.
-- 🔭 I have an interest in backend development

 <br>
 <h2 align="center">Frequently Used Technologies</h2>